Regiden/RadicalFishEngine_OLD/README.md

 =================

-An 2D engine build on top of libgdx (see https://github.com/libgdx/libgdx).
+An 2D engine build on top of [libgdx][2].
 The goal of this engine is to provide and easy to use framework which abstracts handling the low-level functions (Already mostly done by libgdx).

 The engine is currently under heavy development, so there will be bugs :) The following features are not compelety implemented.
 We also plan to implement more features as we go.